Corbin Carroll Player Props: Diamondbacks vs. Braves

-After going 1-for-5 with two RBI in his last game, Corbin Carroll and the Arizona Diamondbacks take on the Atlanta Braves (who will start Charlie Morton) at 9:40 PM ET on Friday.
+On Saturday, Corbin Carroll (.579 slugging percentage in past 10 games, including two home runs) and the Arizona Diamondbacks play the Atlanta Braves, whose starting pitcher will be Spencer Strider.
+First pitch is at 10:10 PM ET.

-He had a one-hit showing in his previous game (1-for-5) against the Rockies.
+In his last game he had a one-hit showing (1-for-3) against the Braves.

 Corbin Carroll Game Info & Props vs. the Braves